mys-lang/mys/docs/source/language-reference/comprehensions.rst

    print(squares)

-The output of both code snippets above is:
+The output of both code snippets above is

 .. code-block::

    [1, 49, 9, 81]

-Use `if` to apply a filter, like
+Use ``if`` to apply a filter, like

 .. code-block:: python